Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 Pecan, apple, beech, alder, and cherry all give great results on smoked turkey.

-Also no reason you can’t mix a few different kinds together in your Masterbuilt!
+There's no reason you can't mix a few different kinds together in your Masterbuilt!

 - ASSORTED 8 PREMIUM SMOKING FLAVORS – More chips, more flavor.
 Smoking chips set includes apple, cherry, oak, pecan, pear, peach,walnut, beech wood chips.
 A set of chips will help you taste different types of wood for smoking and you will be able to determine what kind of wood chips you like the most!

-Now, if you aren’t quite familiar yet with how to use your Masterbuilt electric smoker, don’t worry, we’ve got plenty of good resources for you to get you caught up before you throw the turkey in on the big day..
+If you aren't quite familiar yet with how to use your Masterbuilt electric smoker, don't worry, we've got plenty of good resources for you to get you caught up before you throw the turkey in on the big day..

 We’ve covered how to load them with wood chips, use the vents properly, make a smoker stand for them, and even how to use them in the rain!

-You can tell we are big fans of this great electric smoker, especially for beginner smokers and bbq enthusiasts.
+You can tell we are big fans of this great electric smoker, especially for beginner smokers and BBQ enthusiasts.

 What About Basting or Spray Butter?